PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Functional-Reactive-Programming.md

 ### RxJS

 I briefly explored some of the JS libraries, but finally settled on RxJS: it is one of the most complete implementation, it is backed by a corporation instead of being an experiment from an individual, it has good docs and good tutorials.
-Another advantage: its API has been defined by the [ReactiveX](http://reactivex.io/) project, and it has been implemented in lot of languages: Java, C#, C++, Ruby, Python, Swift, and many JVM languages (often via RxJava).
+Another advantage: its API has been defined by the [ReactiveX](http://reactivex.io/) project, and it has been implemented in lot of languages: Java, C#, C++, Ruby, Python, Swift, Rust, and many JVM languages (often via RxJava).
 Plus some independently developed implementations, like Rx.PHP.
 So once you know the API for a language, using it in another language is rather trivial, needing mostly minor adaptations.
 One downside of RxJS is its size: it is a large API, so there is lot to learn, and the library is quite big, which can be annoying if you want a lean application (eg. for using on mobile devices).
 That said, a large part of the API can be ignored at first, a beginner needs to know only a few functions (called _operators_ in RxJS).